LiptonB/LiptonB.github.io/content/2019-09-14-git-internals.md

 Notes
 =====
+General approach ideas:
+- Walk through using the repo, with gradually more advanced examples
+  - Show a running visualization of the repo
+- Divide the commands into groups by concept
+- Talk about how it works internally, then do commands

 Types of object:
 - blobs (file data, zlib compressed)
 - trees (directories - contain names, modes, shas of blobs and other trees. also zlib compressed)